 I hook my arm around Albus' and make the mistake of walking the wrong way towards the stairs.
 I turn and blush at the adults.
 My father is positively fuming.
 Whereas Mr Potter looks amused.

-has a sense of humour.
+At least he has a sense of humour.

 Unlike, my dad.

 Albus pulls me up the stairs in a rush, strangely he knows where my room is.
 I shrug it off, but I'm still slightly confused.

 “Albuuuuuuus, I don't wanna go to sleep.”
 I complain.

 “Maybe Oliver can convince you,” he suggests.

 I pull him back before he can rush to get my dad.

 “OK, fine,” I say, jumping on my bed, not even trying to stay quiet for Drake.
 He's snoring a river, anyway.

 I struggle to pull myself under the blankets.
 Drake almost rolls off.